Wilhelm-Lee/STUDY/README.md

 2. For Linux terminal only |:P
 3. High customizable representations and compatibilities on reverse engineering
 4. User-friendly interface embedded ( unforced )
-5. Well extendabilities represents on plug-like code extension runs by main core ( isn't the feature from language itself?
-Eh? )
+5. Well extendabilities represents on plug-like code extension runs by main core

 ## Icon